Download the PHP package rockett/pipeline without Composer

 Invoking actions on each stage

-Using the TapProcessor, you can invoke an action before and/or after a stage is piped through a pipeline.
-This can be useful if you would like to handle common side-effects outside of each stage, such as logging or broadcasting.
+, you can invoke an action before and/or after a stage is piped through a pipeline.
+This is useful for cross-cutting concerns like logging, metrics, or debugging.

 Handling Exceptions